steinhardt21/empatica_dashboard/README.md

 The stack adopted was the following:
 * Next.js for UI development (framework for building  server-rendered React applications)
-* GraphQL and NodeJS for the backend
-* Postgress for the database

-In particular, due the adoption of GraphQL it was used in the client-server architecture, Apollo client in client side and apollo-server-express on server side.
+* GraphQL and NodeJS for the backend, in particular in the client-server architecture, 'Apollo client' in client side and 'apollo-server-express' on server side
+* Postgress for the database, where each download object is saved as an arrow on the table "download"

 In the following image a graphical rappresentation of the solution:

 ![alt text](https://miro.medium.com/max/1400/1*e_aSlU1ydbIw0bZhZ9T5eA.png)

+## HOW TO RUN THE PROJECT

+Note: in order to speed up the testing, in the project it was implemented also a fake JSON server to contain the download objects as JSON and to avoid to create a postgress database locally.

+1. [Run the fake JSON server] open a comand line window, go on the project and write: yarn run json:server --port 3002
+2. [Run the GraphQL server] open another comand line window, go on the project and write: npm run dev:server This will run the server on http://localhost:5000/
+3. [Run the Client] open another comand line window, go on the 'Client' folder and write: npm npm run dev This will run the client on http://localhost:3000/

+By opening on the browser http://localhost:3000/ it will be seen:

 ##### Note